Kamaiko/HalteroFit/docs/CONTRIBUTING.md

    });
    ```

-   - ⚠️ **Pre-commit hook will block commit if you forget this step!**
+   - **Warning:** Pre-commit hook will block commit if you forget this step!

 6. **Create WatermelonDB migration** (if users have existing data)
    - File: `src/services/database/watermelon/migrations.ts`